darrylhopkins/Foundry/README.md

 while (keepGoing)
 {
     List<User> currentUsers = new List<User>();
-    (currentUsers, keepGoing) = foundry.GetUsers(); // Returns the next 100 users and whether or not there are more. myUsers = myUsers.Concat(currentUsers).ToList();
+    (currentUsers, keepGoing) = foundry.GetUsers(); // Returns the next 100 users and if there are more. myUsers = myUsers.Concat(currentUsers).ToList();
 }
 ```